haael/jilliterate/README.md

 I see similar projects implementing applications that have a formal specification, especially interpreters and web standards.

-## Contribute
+## I'm in

 If you wish to contribute, try the following:

 1. Find more LLM platforms and test if they work.
+Add them to `llm_platforms.sh`.
 2. Modify the prompt, especially to fix syntax errors.
 3. Try fine-tuning the model.
 4. Implement EBNF grammar parser with all necessary features needed by Javascript.
 Try doing it by constructing a prompt for AI.